Garmin HRM 600 Review: The Chest Strap Garmin Power Users Were Waiting For

 Does the Garmin HRM 600 work with non-Garmin devices?

-It can transmit heart-rate data over ANT+ and Bluetooth Low Energy, so it can work with many non-Garmin apps, fitness machines, and training platforms.
+It can transmit heart-rate data over ANT+ and Bluetooth Low Energy, so basic compatibility is broad.
 However, advanced Garmin features such as Step Speed Loss and Garmin-specific running dynamics require compatible Garmin devices.

 Does HRM 600 measure Step Speed Loss?